Nagios World Conference 2025 Sessions

 Session will cover advanced XI configuration topics, including: getting a “command line” version of the GUI using the Nagios API (Medium), using the Nagios API to automate federation from a central Nagios XI server to Nagios Core “workers” (Advanced), and self-aware Nagios XI services with parameters defined in the service_description through the magic of shell-substitution.

 This presentation will cover what it takes to become a successful Nagios reseller.
 This will be sort of an introductory “how to start a business” talk, but specific to “how to start a Nagios reseller business” talk.
-Talk will include things like: basic business planning, understanding and defining your market, getting finances in order, sales planning and marketing, future growth, and how to integrate that with the Nagios Authorized Partner program to turn it into a great Nagios reseller business.
+The talk will include things like basic business planning, understanding and defining your market, getting finances in order, sales planning and marketing, future growth, and how to integrate that with the Nagios Authorized Partner program to turn it into a great Nagios reseller business.

 IT Infrastructure Monitoring Engineer, ASYNCDATA DO DOMINICANA